Galapagos Seaman Journey

 Meet our specialists

-To start planning your vacation to Galapagos Seaman Journey
+Call us on 6469186980 to start planning your vacation to Galapagos Seaman Journey or take a look at our itineraries to Galapagos

 Experience an unforgettable cruise around the haunting volcanic scenery of the Galapagos archipelago and come face to face with its diverse and endemic wildlife; snorkel with sea turtles and manta rays, walk alongside land iguanas and sea lions and kayak amongst mangroves where boobies, frigate birds and finches lurk.